Salvador Allende: Foreign relations

-Foreign relations during Allende's presidency

-Salvador Allende took office in a difficult international context.
+Allende took office in a difficult international context.
 Chile was aligned with the United States in 1970.
 Elsewhere in Latin America, Brazil, Argentina and Bolivia were ruled by conservative military dictatorships (soon to be joined by Uruguay).
-Colombia had a liberal government and Venezuela, a democratic christian one, both elected by the people.
+Colombia had a liberal government and Venezuela, a democratic Christian one, both elected by the people.
 Many in Cuba, Peru and Mexico viewed the Chilean socialist experiment with sympathy.
 Under Allende's presidency, Chile joined the Non-Aligned Movement.

 Chile, which until then had been fussy about ideological boundaries, diversified its diplomatic and trade relations, regardless of the internal political regime of each country.
-The government established diplomatic relations with Cuba, Guyana, seven African countries (Congo, Equatorial Guinea, Libya, Madagascar, Nigeria, Tanzania, and Zaire), three European countries (Albania, East Germany and Hungary) and seven Asian countries (Afghanistan, Bangladesh, Cambodia, North Korea, China, Mongolia, South Vietnam and North Vietnam).
+The government established diplomatic relations with Cuba, Guyana, seven African countries (Congo, Equatorial Guinea, Libya, Madagascar, Nigeria, Tanzania, and Zaire), three European countries (Albania, East Germany, and Hungary) and seven Asian countries (Afghanistan, Bangladesh, Cambodia, North Korea, China, Mongolia, Viet Cong, (Note: The Viet Cong (Provisional Revolutionary Government) was an insurgent organization opposed to the government of South Vietnam (Republic of Vietnam).
+It was also an organization controlled and backed by North Vietnam (Democratic Republic of Vietnam).
+Under Allende, Chile established diplomatic relations with North Vietnam on 25 March 1971 and with the Viet Cong on 8 September 1972.
+Following Allende's overthrow, North Vietnam severed relations with Chile on 25 September 1973, and the Viet Cong did the same.
+Chile subsequently established diplomatic relations with South Vietnam in March 1974.) and North Vietnam).

 It tried to promote Latin American integration.
 At the 1971 Latin American Economic and Social Council, the Chilean representative Gonzalo Martner García formulated four major proposals, summarized by the historian Jorge Magasich: "1) to ask the United States for a moratorium on external debt for a decade in order to allocate these sums to development policies; 2) to create a Latin American central bank to "invest Latin America's reserves, 70% of which are in the United States", to receive "the region's deposits and assets" and to coordinate the operations of the central banks in order to protect the region from financial turbulence; 3) Promote the creation of a global technology fund for development, fed by compulsory contributions of licenses, industrial processes and other funds for research, so as to limit the abuses associated with technological property; 4) Create a Latin American organisation for the development of science and technology appropriate to the region."